woodpeng/funblocks-docs/docs/aiflow-tricks-and-tips/Reflection.md

 sidebar_position: 9
 ---

-# Optimizing AI Output Through Reflection
+# Optimizing AI Output

+## *Innovative Approaches for AI Self-Reflection and Enhancement*

 Not satisfied with your AI-generated results?
 FunBlocks AIFlow offers several powerful methods to refine and enhance the content you receive.
 In this installment of our series, we'll explore how to optimize AI outputs through reflection techniques, a key advantage built directly into the AIFlow platform.